metamath/set.mm/CONTRIBUTING.md

 In almost all cases, especially when you're starting, you won't need to regenerate the `discouraged` file.
-So if you're just starting out, you can probably ignore this section.However, there are rare cases when that is needed.
+So if you're just starting out, you can probably ignore this section.
+However, there are rare cases when that is needed.
 This section explains what the discouraged file is all about.

 Some statement descriptions in `set.mm` and ` iset.mm` have one or both of the